-When you learn how to do Vipassana meditation technique you will see inside your mind.
+When you learn how to do Vipassana meditation technique at home you will see inside gain powerful insight.

 This technique is often taught at Vipassana retreats, but you can easily do Vipassana meditation at home and my goodness will you be happy you did.

 Vipassana meditation technique is one of the main types of Buddhist meditations.
 It’s a technique that is all about cultivating insight.

 The actual word Vipassana is the Pali word for “clear seeing” or “insight”.

 Specifically, Vipassana enables us to see the true reality of the mind.